 Saline vs silicone implants

-- Saline implants are placed through smaller incisions and can be adjusted during surgery, but they may show visible rippling when there is little natural tissue to cover them, which is common for trans women.
+- Saline implants go in through smaller incisions and can be adjusted during surgery.
+They may show visible rippling when there is little natural tissue to cover them, which is common for trans women.

-Neither is universally better; the right choice depends on your anatomy and goals, which is worth discussing with an experienced surgeon.
+Neither is universally better.
+The right choice depends on your anatomy and goals, which is worth discussing with an experienced surgeon.

 How Much is MTF Bottom Surgery?